- API fetch

 var capitals = ["France": "Paris", "Japan": "Tokyo", "India": "New Delhi"]

-To create an empty dictionary, specify the key and value types:
+To create an empty dictionary:

 var inventory: [String: Int] = [:]

-Accessing and Modifying Values
+Accessing and Updating Entries

-You access a value using its key:
+Access a value by its key:

 let grade = studentGrades["Alice"] // Output: Optional(90)

-To update or add a new value:
+Update or insert a value:

-studentGrades["Bob"] = 88 // Updates Bob's grade
+studentGrades["Bob"] = 88 // Update

-studentGrades["Diana"] = 91 // Adds a new student
+studentGrades["Diana"] = 91 // Insert

-studentGrades["Alice"] = nil // Deletes Alice’s entry
+studentGrades["Alice"] = nil

-When to Use a Dictionary Swift
+When to Use a Dictionary

 let settings = ["theme": "dark", "fontSize": "medium"]

-2. Mapping IDs to Records
+2. Mapping IDs to Data

 let users = [101: "Emma", 102: "Noah", 103: "Liam"]

-3. Grouping Values by Key
+3. Grouping by Category

 let names = ["Alice", "Aaron", "Bob", "Becky"]